 You want to entice your prospects to follow up and work closer to the deal.
 Sending our clients something with immediate value also shows that we think about them.
 It’s not just about trying to sell to your prospects.
 You need to build a relationship and gain their trust.
 It’s important to factor in to push deals across the finish line.

-Let’s say you are able to get on a follow-up call with a lead that has been stagnant.
+Let’s say you can get on a follow-up call with a lead that has been stagnant.
 We find out on the call that our prospects are not ready to move forward.
-Don’t take it personally as there could be a bunch of factors.
+Don’t take it personally, as there could be many factors.
 The prospect could still be figuring out their budget or dealing with an all-hands deck type of situation.
 There’s also a chance they could be looking at other options to outsource their SDR needs.
 During times like this, it’s best to ask for transparency.
 Ask why things are slowing down or if there are any reservations they might have to move forward.
-This will give you an opportunity to show the value you provide.
+This will allow you to show the value you provide.

-By showing proof you are reinforcing your service and how valuable it can be for them.
+By showing proof, you reinforce your service and how valuable it can be for them.
 They will be able to see how other clients or competitors have seen success since working with you.
-Sometimes prospects need a little push and social proof can always help give them the push that they need.
+Sometimes prospects need a little push, and social proof can always help give them the push that they need.

 Stagnant deals are never easy to push through.
 It takes perseverance, patience, and a little bit of creativity.
 There are many ways to close a deal; it’s all about knowing your relationship with your prospect and figuring out the best way to communicate that we are here to provide value.